Kessler (TV series): Plot

 Mical tries to execute Kessler by shooting him in the back of the head but finds that she cannot do it.
 Mical and Bauer leave him alone, Bauer deliberately leaving his machine gun behind.
-Realizing that his dream of a new Nazi dawn is over, and having lost the one thing (their daughter Ingrid) that he had left of Madeleine, Kessler shoots himself in the mouth using Bauer's machine gun.
+Realising that his dream of a new Nazi dawn is over, and having lost the one thing (their daughter Ingrid) that he had left of Madeleine, Kessler shoots himself in the mouth using Bauer's machine gun.
 Mical and Bauer return to find Kessler dead and draped in the Nazi flag.
 Mical and Bauer finally leave knowing that the Nazis now will never get their hands on the billions, marking the virtual end of the Kamaradenwerk and also ending a chance for the Nazis to return to power.